Christian Brando: Trial and aftermath

 Robert Shapiro was one of Christian Brando's lawyers.
 Brando was initially charged with murder; however, prosecutors were unable to proceed with a murder charge because of the absence of Cheyenne, who was a crucial witness to their case.
 Marlon Brando had Cheyenne admitted into a psychiatric hospital in Tahiti.
 After several attempts to get her to return to California, a judge eventually quashed all efforts by the prosecution.
 Without Cheyenne's testimony, prosecutors felt they could no longer prove that Drollet's death was premeditated; therefore, Christian was not charged with first-degree murder and was presented with a plea deal.
 When his father pleaded for a reduced sentence for his son, he took the stand in the Santa Monica courthouse and said, "I think that perhaps I failed as a father."
 After heavily publicized pre-trial proceedings, Brando pleaded guilty to manslaughter and spent five years in prison.

 Cheyenne attempted suicide twice during the trial.
 Then, in 1995, a year before Christian was released from prison, she died by suicide by hanging herself at her mother's house in Tahiti at age 25 after losing custody of her son.

-Conditional on his release, he was accepted and enrolled in the state community college system in southern New Hampshire.
+Conditional on his release, Brando was accepted and enrolled in the state community college system in southern New Hampshire.
 After a year in the program, he moved to Washington state for a few years while working as a tree cutter and artistic welder.

 Personal life

 Relationship with Bonny Lee Bakley

 Robert Blake and his defense attorneys claimed that Brando was involved in the 2001 murder of Blake's 44-year-old wife Bonny Lee Bakley.
 Blake was ultimately charged with Bakley's murder, and although acquitted in the criminal trial, Blake was found liable for her death in a civil wrongful-death case.

 Testimony introduced during the criminal pre-trial hearings and the subsequent civil trial attempted to implicate Brando in the murder, suggesting that he had the same motive as Blake to have Bakley killed.
 Bakley had become pregnant and claimed to both Brando and Blake that they were the father.
 A DNA test subsequently determined that Blake, not Brando, was the biological father.

+According to trial testimony, days before her death, Bakley continued to claim Brando was the father of her child.

+During the 2004 murder trial of Robert Blake, defense attorneys attempted to introduce testimony from Dianne Mattson, who claimed she overheard Christian Brando in a 2001 conversation suggesting Bonny Lee Bakley should be shot.
+The prosecution filed a motion opposing this evidence, and Deputy District Attorney Greg Dohi stated that Mattson had not mentioned Brando's involvement in any plot during police interviews.
+During pre‑trial motions in the Robert Blake case, prosecutors opposed a defence bid to take sworn testimony from a woman who they alleged might implicate Christian Brando in a plot related to the killing of Blake's wife, Bonny Lee Bakley.